Saw (franchise)

-Saw is a horror media franchise created by Australian filmmakers James Wan and Leigh Whannell, which began with the eponymous 2004 film and quickly became a worldwide pop culture phenomenon.
-The franchise has expanded from films into other media, including a television series, video games, comic books, music, theme park attractions, and merchandising including toys, masks, and clothing.
-Saw is one of the highest-grossing horror film franchises of all-time.
+Saw is an American horror media franchise created by James Wan and Leigh Whannell.
+It began with the eponymous 2004 film and quickly became a worldwide pop culture phenomenon.
+It has expanded into various films and other media, including television series, video games, comic books, music, theme park attractions, and merchandising including toys, masks, and clothing.
+Saw is the fifth highest-grossing horror franchise of all-time, and was named by Guinness as "the most successful horror franchise in history" in 2010.

-The series revolves around the fictional serial killer John "Jigsaw" Kramer and his apprentices.
-Kramer was introduced briefly in Saw and developed in more detail in the subsequent films.
-Rather than killing his victims outright, he traps them in life-threatening situations that he refers to as "tests" or "games" to test their will to survive through physical or psychological torture, believing that if they survive, they will be "rehabilitated".
+The series follows the fictional serial killer John "Jigsaw" Kramer and his accomplices.
+Kramer is introduced in Saw and is further developed in the subsequent films.
+Rather than killing his victims directly, he places them in life-threatening situations known as "tests" or "games", subjecting them to physical or psychological torture in an attempt to test their will to survive and, in his view, rehabilitate them.

-In 2003, Wan and Whannell made a short film to help pitch a potential feature film concept, after having the original script written for several years.
+In 2003, Wan and Whannell made a short film to help pitch a feature film concept, after having the original script written for several years.
 After numerous unsuccessful attempts to receive funding in their home country of Australia, Wan and Whannell traveled to the United States, after several producers expressed interest in the project.
 It was ultimately successful, and, in 2004, the first installment debuted at the Sundance Film Festival and was released theatrically that October by Lionsgate.
 After its immensely successful opening weekend, the first of many sequels was immediately green-lit.
-Five directors (Note: The directors of Jigsaw consisted of twin brothers Michael and Peter Spierig, known colloquially as The Spierig Brothers, who just count as one director in the total.) have worked on the series: James Wan, Darren Lynn Bousman, David Hackl, Kevin Greutert and The Spierig Brothers; while Whannell, Bousman, Patrick Melton, Marcus Dunstan, Josh Stolberg, and Peter Goldfinger have written the screenplays.
+Five directors (Note: The directors of Jigsaw consisted of twin brothers Michael and Peter Spierig, known colloquially as The Spierig Brothers, who just count as one director in the total.) have worked on the series, the first four were their directorial debuts: James Wan, Darren Lynn Bousman, David Hackl, Kevin Greutert and The Spierig Brothers; while Whannell, Bousman, Patrick Melton, Marcus Dunstan, Josh Stolberg, and Peter Goldfinger have written the screenplays.
 Both creators remain with the franchise as executive producers.

 The film series has been a box office success, grossing more than $1 billion from box office and retail sales.
 The first, sixth, and ninth films received mixed reviews, while the second, third, fourth, fifth, seventh, and eighth films received negative reviews.
 The tenth film received generally positive reviews from critics, becoming the only film in the franchise to do so.
-An eleventh film was scheduled for September 2025 but was stalled in March 2025.
+An eleventh film was scheduled for September 2025 but was cancelled in March 2025 before it was announced to be back in active development in 2026.